 Day 2 – Cenote Hopping

-Mexico’s Yucatán Peninsula is known for its’ cenotes, which are underground chambers or caves containing water.
-Essentially they are natural swimming holes that are a must-see when in this region of Mexico.
-There are various cenotes in Tulum, yet I choose two that were easily accessible by bicycle.
-If you have a rental car or prefer a guided tour, you may opt to visit more cenotes.
-However, I thought visiting two was perfect as I was able to stay and truly enjoy swimming in each cenote.
-Visiting on your own allows you to spend more time at each cenote, while tours allow you to see more.
+Mexico’s Yucatán Peninsula is known for its cenotes, underground chambers, or caves containing water.
+Essentially, they are natural swimming holes that are a must-see in this region of Mexico.
+Tulum has various cenotes, yet I chose two that were easily accessible by bicycle.
+If you have a rental car or prefer a guided tour, you may have time to visit more cenotes.
+However, I thought visiting two was perfect as I could stay and truly enjoy swimming in each cenote.
+Visiting independently allows you to spend more time at each cenote, while tours allow you to see more.
 So it truly depends on if you want to see as many cenotes as possible or spend leisurely time swimming.

 Gran Cenote

 Get your day started early at Gran Cenote, which is approximately a 15-minute bike ride from Tulum Town and one of the most popular cenotes in Tulum.
-Gran Cenote can get quite busy during the day when tour groups start to arrive so you will want to arrive near the opening time to avoid the crowds, at 8:00 a.m.
+Gran Cenote can get quite busy during the day when tour groups arrive, so you will want to arrive near the opening time, at 8:00 a.m., to avoid the crowds.
 With crystal clear water, caves to explore, turtles, and ample area to swim around, it is no surprise that Gran Cenote is so touristy.
 It is well worth a visit.

 Cenote Calavera

-After checking out Gran Cenote, riding back towards town, stop at the Cenote Calavera.
-The entrance to Cenote Calavera is a small hole in the ground leading to the cenote, with several even tinnier entrance holes.
-This cenote appears small at first, yet there is plenty of swimming area in the caves (if you’re brave).
+After checking out Gran Cenote, ride back towards town and stop at Cenote Calavera.
+The entrance to Cenote Calavera is a small hole leading to the cenote, with several even tinnier entrance holes.
+This cenote appears small at first glance, yet there is plenty of swimming area in the caves (if you’re brave).
 This cenote has a depth of 50 ft, so it is fun to jump into and swim around.

 Food Truck Park – Palma Central

-With a full day of exploring cenotes, you will bound to have worked up an appetite.
+You will likely have worked up an appetite after a full day of exploring cenotes.
 For dinner, head to Palma Central, which is a food truck park in Tulum town.
-Palma Central has tons of food trucks with all different types of cuisine.
+Palma Central has tons of food trucks that serve different types of cuisine.
 If you’re looking for a sampling of different foods, you can get a few dishes from different food trucks.
 There is an enjoyable, relaxed atmosphere here.

 Day 3 – Tulum Ruins + Beach Day